 Paul, an apostle of Christ Jesus by the will of God, To the saints who are at Ephesus and who are faithful in Christ Jesus:Ephesians 1:1(NASB)

-Like other apostles, Paul was a special messenger who was called, chosen and authorised by God, to receive hidden revelation for the Church and to lay down foundational doctrine and godly principles for the Body of Christ.
-He met with the resurrected Lord Jesus on the road to Damascus, which was a biblical requirement for apostleship.
+Like other apostles, Paul was a special messenger who was called, chosen, and authorised by God to receive hidden revelation for the Church, and to lay down foundational doctrine and godly principles for the Body of Christ.
+He met the biblical requirement for apostleship (being an eyewitness of Christ), as he met with the resurrected Lord Jesus on the road to Damascus.

-As Paul progressed through his letter, he laid out in our most wonderful birth-right, which is ours as a free gift of God's grace.
-We are positioned in Christ; have forgiveness of sins and are redeemed through His blood.
-We are His inheritance and are accepted in Him and we are highly favoured in the Beloved One.
-We have obtained an inheritance and have been blessed with the gift and pledge of the Holy Spirit, and we are chosen in Christ; fellow heirs with Him; blessed with every spiritual blessing and predestined to be conformed into the image and likeness of Christ.
+As Paul progressed through his letter, he laid out our most wonderful birth-right, which is ours as a free gift of God's grace.
+We are positioned in Christ, have forgiveness of sins, and are redeemed through His blood.
+We are His inheritance, we are accepted in Him, and we are highly favoured in the Beloved One.
+We have obtained an inheritance and we have been blessed with the gift and pledge of the Holy Spirit.
+We are chosen in Christ, fellow heirs with Him, blessed with every spiritual blessing, and predestined to be conformed into the image and likeness of Christ.

-In chapter 2 he tells us we have been saved by His grace; quickened and made alive by God; seated in heavenly places with Christ and made nigh by the blood of the Lamb.
-Christ is our peace; we have access to the Father; we are sealed by God and the Spirit of God dwells in each one of His children.
+In chapter 2, Paul tells us we have been saved by His grace, quickened and made alive by God, seated in heavenly places with Christ, and made nigh by the blood of the Lamb.
+Christ is our peace, we have access to the Father, we are sealed by God, and the Spirit of God dwells in each one of His children.

-As we continue to read through Ephesians, we find we are a member of His body; children of light and "light in in the Lord"... and we are faultless in Him and partaker of His promise and we are a stone in His building; fellow citizen with the saints and have access to the whole armour of Christ and all the weapons we need to stand firm in the truth of His word.
+As we continue to read through Ephesians, we find we are a member of His Body, children of light and "light in in the Lord" and we are faultless in Him, partakers of His promise, and stones in His building.
+We are fellow citizens with the saints and have access to the whole armour of Christ and all the weapons we need to stand firm in the truth of His Word.

-Heavenly Father, as I consider the Scriptures, the writings of Paul; the epistles of Christ’s other apostles and the amazing truth that has been revealed to your people, I humbly thank You for the Bible.
+Heavenly Father, as I consider the writings of Paul, the epistles of Christ’s other apostles, and the amazing truth that has been revealed, I humbly thank You for the Bible.
 Help me to be increasingly diligent to read it regularly and reflect on all that it contains.
-Give me wisdom and understanding and keep me ever looking to Jesus.
-Thank You that my salvation does not rely on my goodness but on Your great goodness and grace, in sending Your only begotten Son to pay the full penalty for my sin, so that in Him I am forgiven of all my sin and have received eternal life - praise His holy name, AMEN.
+Give me wisdom and understanding, and keep me ever looking to Jesus.
+In His holy name I pray, AMEN.